crosswalk-project/crosswalk-website/documentation/Getting_Started/10-Host_setup.md

 2. Accept the licence agreement.

 3. In the section headed *Java SE Development Kit*, choose the appropriate archive file for your platform.
-Save it to your `~/xwalk-tools` directory.
+Save it to your home directory.

 4. Once downloaded: